dev-xero/python-zip-cracker/README.md

 <img width="960" alt="extracted zip" src="https://user-images.githubusercontent.com/70282966/209449899-14fbe6c7-8417-477e-a35b-eed475865039.png">

 ## Disclaimer
-This project was made to learn more about python libraries and modules, it's not intended to be used in any malicious way. **You're responsible** for how you chose to use the script
+This project was made to learn more about python libraries and modules, it's not intended to be used in any malicious way. **You're responsible** for how you chose to use the script.
+Made with python and ☕
+### ⭐ Star this repo if you like this project